adeola-ak/ballcall/projectworksheet.md

 -   User will be be able to search
 -   News API
 -   Twitter API
--   Ticker for display news
+-   Ticker for displaying tweets
 -   User poll/ user submit player of the week via a form/ user can ask to be featured on the page via form
 -   Contact form
+-   Render individual player stats

 ## Components